The Final Problem (Sherlock): Plot

-John wakes up in Eurus’ cell with Sherlock, Mycroft, and the governor and the young girl's distress call comes through the speakers.
+John wakes up in Eurus’ cell with Sherlock, Mycroft, and the governor, and the young girl's distress call comes through the speakers.
 Sherlock tries to talk to the girl, but Eurus stops the call.

-After forcing the governor to kill himself, Eurus mentally torments Sherlock, Mycroft, and Watson, forcing them into sinister games to save their lives while videos of Moriarty taunt them.
-Although Eurus forces Sherlock onward with the prospect of saving the girl on the aeroplane, he eventually stops the games by threatening to shoot himself when she orders him to murder either John or Mycroft.
-Furious, Eurus uses tranquilliser darts on the three of them.
+After forcing the governor to kill himself, Eurus mentally torments Sherlock, Mycroft, and Watson, forcing them into cruel and deadly games to save their lives while videos of Moriarty taunt them.
+Although Eurus forces Sherlock to continue with the prospect of saving the girl on the aeroplane, he eventually stops the games by threatening to shoot himself when she orders him to murder either John or Mycroft.
+Furious, Eurus has the three of them shot with tranquilliser darts.

 Sherlock wakes up near the burnt-out wreckage of his family's old house.
 He speaks to the girl in the aeroplane to guide her in landing safely.
 John wakes up chained at the bottom of a well.
-As Eurus raises the water level in the well, John finds a human skull there.
-Sherlock realizes that what he thought was his dog Redbeard was his childhood friend, Victor Trevor and his name when they played as pirates, and who Eurus threw into the well and left for dead because she felt left out of Sherlock's attention as a child.
+As Eurus raises the water level in the well, John finds a child's skull there.
+Sherlock realizes that what he thought was his dog Redbeard was his childhood friend, Victor Trevor.
+Redbeard was Trevor's name when they played as pirates, and Eurus threw him into the well and left him for dead because she felt left out of Sherlock's game.

-Sherlock then figures out where Eurus is hiding by deciphering the real meaning of the song that Eurus originally taunted him with when Victor went missing, which reveals that she wants him to find her.
-It is also revealed that the little girl on the aeroplane has been Eurus all along and the game has been a cry for help, for whenever she closes her eyes Eurus finds herself all alone.
-After helping her, Sherlock sends her back to Sherrinford once he rescues John.
+Sherlock then figures out where Eurus is hiding by deciphering the real meaning of the song that Eurus had taunted him with when Victor went missing, which reveals that she wants him to find her.
+It is also revealed that the little girl on the aeroplane has been Eurus all along, and the game was a cry for help, for whenever she closes her eyes she's on the plane and all alone.
+After helping her and rescuing John, Sherlock sends her back to Sherrinford.

-Mycroft explains to his and Sherlock's parents, who are angry that they had been told that Eurus was dead, that she refuses to speak to people anymore.
-Sherlock visits Eurus and they play the violin together instead of talking.
-While helping Sherlock repair his destroyed flat, John receives a video sent by Mary before she died.
-Sherlock and John watch as Mary explains posthumously that, whatever kind of person they may be, they will always be that of Baker Street.
+Mycroft explains to his and Sherlock's parents, who are furious that he told them Eurus was dead, that she refuses to speak to people anymore.
+Sherlock visits Eurus, and they play the violin together instead of talking.
+While helping Sherlock repair his destroyed flat, John finds another video sent by Mary before she died.
+Sherlock and John watch as Mary explains posthumously that, whatever kind of person they may be, they will always be her Baker Street Boys – "Sherlock Holmes and Doctor Watson", the series ending with the flat restored and the two resuming to their lives of solving mysteries.